 223 written letters received by noon today.
 Chair A. Graves asks if each letter should be read or if a summary is sufficient.
-L. Carleton states she has read most of them and the general thought was the same.
+L. Carleton states she has read ALL of them and the general thought was the same.
 B. Dvorak agrees.
 D. Walker read each letter and will be speaking to specifics in discussion but summary is fine.
-Concerns include environmental, traffic and traffic safety, noise, light pollution, etc. Breakdown of letters show 220 were against application and 3 in support.
+Concerns include environmental, traffic and traffic safety, noise, light pollution, etc. Breakdown of letters show 220 were against application and 4 in support.
 Support spoke to current market pricing is too high, competition is healthy and lack of sale pricing.
 D. Walker spoke to a video of business and its’ practices aired on 60 minutes.
 Demonstrated concern with lighting.
 Commissioner Walker addressed comment of competition being good.
 The applicant is not a fair comparison to our existing markets.
 Addressed the residents and explained upcoming project to review the Master Plan and specifically land use.
 L. Carleton states it’s great to hear all the comments and the reality that the PC must go off the Master Plan and what exists in the Zoning Ordinance.
 She also added it is important to get involved in process.

 Public Hearing closed at 8:05 pm